geopython/GeoHealthCheck/docs/install.rst

 `APScheduler` is used to run scheduled healthchecks.

-These dependencies are automatically installed (see below). ``Paver`` is used for installation and management. ``Cron`` was used for scheduling the actual healthchecks before v0.5.0.
+These dependencies are automatically installed (see below).
+A command line interface is provided with `click`. ``Cron`` was used for scheduling the actual healthchecks before v0.5.0.

 Starting from version v0.8.0.0 GeoHealthCheck requires **python 3**.
 Previous versions require **python 2**.